wuzhongdehua/sequelize-temporalize/README.md

   /* runs the insert within the sequelize hook chain, disable for increased performance without warranties */
   blocking: true,
-   /* By default sequelize-temporal persist only changes, and saves the previous state in the history table.
+   /* By default sequelize-temporalize persist only changes, and saves the previous state in the history table.
-  The "full" option saves all transactions into the temporal database (i.e. this includes the latest state.)
+  The "full" option saves all transactions into the temporalize database (i.e. this includes the latest state.)
    This allows to only query the history table to get the full history of an entity.
   */
   full: false,
   /*
-  By default sequelize-temporal will add 'History' to the history Model name and 'Histories' to the history table.
+  By default sequelize-temporalize will add 'History' to the history Model name and 'Histories' to the history table.
   By updating the modelSuffix value, you can decide what the naming will be.
   The value will be appended to the history Model name and its plural will be appended to the history tablename.